tanushree2000/Fast-Fashion-Supply-Chain-Analytics/README.md

-# 🧪 Supply Chain Analytics with R
+# 🧪 Fast Fashion Supply Chain Analytics

 This project dives into exploratory and operational analytics for a simulated supply chain system.
 Using R, we analyze multiple aspects of product movement from production costs to customer satisfaction to support smarter decision-making.